4 Tricks for Washer Maintenance and Cleaning

 - 1 cup hydrogen peroxide

-- Extract the juice from a fresh lemon and immediately mix it in a bucket with the water and hydrogen peroxide.
+- While wearing protective gloves, extract the juice from a fresh lemon and immediately mix it in a bucket with the water and hydrogen peroxide.

 - Carefully observe how the seal is situated to make reinstalling it easier.